victoryosiobe/kingchop/README.md

 **Note**:

-All the kingchop option applies to the `toSentence()` method
+All options of kingchop apply to the `toSentence()` method

 ---

 ### **`toParagraph(<string>)`**

-This method is one that chops text into detected paragraphs arrays.
-It uses those parameters for initializing, to offsets rules guiding it.
+This method chops text into detected paragraphs arrays.
+It uses the options at initialization to offsets rules guiding it.
 It's a standard method of **kingchop**.

 **Example Of Usage**: